rogerjbos/web_rogerjbos/content/linux.md

 #### Mining Ethereum
-Once you have it all set up, you can reboot your linux server and check to see that the geth service started and you are able to connect to the Java console as follows:
+Once you have the geth serve set up and the geth service created and enabled, you can reboot your linux server and check to see that the geth service started and you are able to connect to the Java console as follows:
 * `geth attach ipc:/media/usb/geth.ipc`

 Check your balance from within the geth console: